sparkflows/sparkflows-docs/docs/tutorials/data-science/tfidf.rst

 =====

 This workflow reads in a dataset.
-It then Tokenizes and then performs TF/IDF on text content.
+It then Tokenizes and performs TF/IDF on text content.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a sample dataset.
 * Tokenizes message column.
 * Performs TF.
 * Performs IDF.
-* Prints the results.
+* Prints the result.

 .. figure:: ../../_assets/tutorials/machine-learning/tfidf/1.png
    :alt: TFIDF